5 Reasons Why We Love Sainte Foy Tarentaise

-The Tarentaise valley is famous for its snow sure winter resorts.
+Sainte Foy in the Tarentaise valley is famous for its snow-sure winter resorts.
 It’s home to some of the skiing world’s biggest names – Val d’Isère, Tignes, Les Arcs, La Plagne and La Rosière, with its link to the Italian resort of La Thuile.

 We love it most for: